darraghoriordan/eslint-plugin-nestjs-typed/README.md

 }
 ```

-this passes because the uuid param is in the `Controller()` decorator
+this PASSES because the uuid param is in the `Controller()` decorator

 ```ts
 @Controller("custom-bot/:uuid")